aras62/vision-based-prediction/datasets/alphabetical/j-z_alphabetical_datasets.md

 <pre>
 @InProceedings{Rasouli_2019_ICCV,
-    author = "Rasouli, Amir and Kotseruba, Iuliia and Kunic, Toni and Tsotsos, John K.", title = "Pie: A Large-Scale Dataset And Models For Pedestrian Intention Estimation And Trajectory Prediction", booktitle = "ICCV",
+    author = "Rasouli, Amir and Kotseruba, Iuliia and Kunic, Toni and Tsotsos, John K.", title = "{PIE}: A Large-Scale Dataset And Models For Pedestrian Intention Estimation And Trajectory Prediction", booktitle = "ICCV",
     year = "2019"
 }